 Megacorporations, The History of

-By the early 4th century, the rivalry was well and truly established between the megacorps, the rogue tweaks (shapers, ironically themselves the result of megacorp technology), and the military-industrial nation states resenting their loss of power.
-As the megacorps expanded throughout the solar system, pillaging resources wherever they could find them, they grew in power even more.
-But their old power bases were eroded as the balance shifted from the Orbitals, the Inner Worlds and the Belt asteroids they controlled to the Genetekker Republics around the Gas Giants, and claim jumping by rival megacorps only worsened the situation.
+By the early 4th century, the megacorps were expanding throughout the solar system, gaining greater percentages of colony GDP, and growing in power even more.
+But their old power bases were eroding as the balance shifted from the Orbitals, the Inner Worlds, and the Belt asteroids they controlled to the Genetekker Republics around the gas giants, and claim jumping by rival megacorps only worsened the situation.

-The neo-feudalism of the post-Federation period, and the rise of the second and third singularity AIs and eventually the archailect Gods, progressively lessened the influence of the megacorporations, but did not do away with them completely.
-Surviving in strongholds in the NoCoZo, various Free Zones, and in parts of the Outer Volumes and along some of the Deeper Covenant trade and cycler routes, they have been able to continue and to diversify even to the present day.
+The neo-feudalism of the post-Federation period and the rise of higher level transapients (and eventually the archailect Gods) progressively lessened the influence of the megacorporations.
+Despite this they did not fade into history.
+Whilst the level of power they exert throughout the entirety of the Terragen Sphere is greatly reduced, many thrive in the NoCoZo, various Free Zones, parts of the Outer Volumes, and along some of the Deeper Covenant trade and cycler routes.
+There they have been able to grow and diversify even to the present day.